Yunusovo, Salavatsky District, Republic of Bashkortostan

 Yunusovo (Юнусово; Йонос, Yonos) is a rural locality (a village) in Alkinsky Selsoviet, Salavatsky District, Bashkortostan, Russia.
 The population was 248 as of 2010.
 There are 5 streets.

+The village is situated in a hilly area typical of the southern Ural region, with mixed forest and farmland surrounding it.

+Local residents are mainly engaged in agriculture and livestock farming.

 Geography

 Yunusovo is located 18 km southwest of Maloyaz (the district's administrative centre) by road.
 Idrisovo is the nearest rural locality.